 The Resort Municipality of Whistler (RMOW) seeks to incorporate the needs of all of residents and visitors, now and into the future.

-The RMOW has incorporated accessibility and inclusion into the municipality's guiding policy documents and strives to continue to exceed the minimal requirements, or the status quo, of the B.C. building code.
+The RMOW has incorporated accessibility and inclusion into the municipality's guiding policy documents.

 The RMOW, Whistler Community Services Society (WCSS), Mature Action Committee (MAC), and the Youth Advisory Group (YAG) worked in collaboration to develop an Aging in Place Strategy in 2010.
 The Aging in Place Strategy will work towards creating a fully age-friendly community where Whistler residents have the ability to remain in their home community as they age.

 Aging in Place is defined as: The ability to remain in one’s own home and community safely, independently and comfortably, regardless of age, income or ability throughout life's stages.
 Governments and communities have a role in creating and implementing policies that are supportive of community interaction and programming which promotes healthy lifestyles and safe movement.

 Wildfires, flooding, earthquakes, hazardous materials spills and other hazards could threaten Whistler.
 Residents and businesses must be prepared to be self sufficient for at least 72 hours following a major emergency.
 During an emergency, you and your family could be on your own for an extended period of time.
 Emergency services may not be readily available, as increasing demands are placed on responders.
 It may take emergency workers some time to get to you as they help those in most critical need.